uhppoted/uhppoted-python/README.md

 ID  uint32  controller serial number

-Returns a Status dataclass instance populated with the controller status information if the call succeeded.
+Returns a `GetStatusResponse` with the controller status information.

-Raises an Exception if the call failed.
+Raises an Exception if the call failed for any reason.
 ```

 ### `get_time`